jmontleon/openshift-ai-with-gpu-autoscaling/README.md

     name: TIMEOUT
     required: true
     value: 8h
   - description: max_model_len setting for VLLM.
-If this is too high will run out of memory and crash.
+If this is too high vllm will run out of memory and crash.
     displayName: max_model_len
     name: MAX_MODEL_LEN